 This you will exit Etosha and take the scenic drive to Etendeka Mountain Camp, which is set in the north of Damaraland.
-Although it is a remote bush camp, rare sightings of giraffe, Hartmann’s mountain zebra, oryx, springbok and even desert elephant and black rhino can add an exciting bonus to your stay at certain times of year.
+Although it is a remote bush camp, here you can have sightings of giraffe, mountain zebra, oryx, springbok, and even desert elephant and black rhino can add an exciting bonus.

 After two wonderful nights at Hoanib Valley Camp, you will make your way to Shipwreck Lodge, located on the dunes looking over the famous Skeleton Coast.
 This unique lodge is quickly becoming a must if travelling to Namibia.